 An Alternative Method To Recycle Aluminum Foil

-Your greasy aluminum foils may not be accepted by your usual recycling facility, but there could be another way to save this foil and upcycle it into something of value.
+Your greasy aluminum foil may not be accepted by your usual recycling facility, but there could be another way to save this foil and upcycle it into something of value.
 Remember we mentioned that aluminum catalysts play a vital role in making plastics, medicines, and fertilizers?
 A new method for recovering aluminum from dirty foil has been discovered by chemists in Ireland.
 They found an easy way to make aluminum catalysts by dissolving used aluminum foil in hydrochloric acid.
 This makes making alumina catalysts much cheaper and faster with less than half the cost of the commercial catalyst.
 It would also work with foil covered in food as it could be easily separated by filtration from the acid bath.

 Aluminum Foil In Incinerators

 If aluminum packaging enters the incineration recovery process, it can be recovered from the incinerator bottom ashes.
 A minimum of 40% of the aluminum foil sent to incinerators is available for recovery and increases to 80% recovery for thicker aluminum packaging.
 However, landfills and not incinerators are usually where most of our domestic waste ends up.
 Incineration also gives out toxic fumes.
-Hence, aluminium would be much safer to recycle or reuse than to recover using incineration.
+Hence, aluminum would be much safer to recycle or reuse than to recover using incineration.

 Reusing Before Recycling

-There are some ways you could reuse this aluminum foil so that you make sure it has lived a full life before being bid it adieu.
+There are some ways you could reuse this aluminum foil so that you make sure it has lived a full life before being bid adieu.
 Here are a few of them you could find a use for in your daily life:

 - Your garden plants can be protected from pests if foil is wrapped around as a collar around their base.
 The shiny foil repels many insects.